 The 1.75 million acre Los Padres National Forest (LPNF) stretches across almost 220 miles from Monterey County through San Luis Obispo, Santa Barbara, Ventura and Kern Counties.
 The Ojai Ranger District of LPNF includes the Matilija Wilderness and part of the Sespe Wilderness.
 There are five campgrounds in the Ojai portion of LPNF, including reservable Wheeler Gorge Campground and first-come, first-served campgrounds, Middle Lion, Pine Mountain, Reyes Peak and Rose Valley.

 Wheeler Gorge Campground in Ojai is open year-round with dozens of available spots for tents and RVs.
 Parking spurs are paved and vary in length, accommodating RVs up to 35 feet.
 At the top of the campground is the Wheeler Gorge Nature Trail.
 Rangers at nearby Wheeler Gorge Visitor Center provide informative tours during summer/fall months.
 The campground is adjacent to Matilija Creek and is bordered by oak and sycamore trees and evergreen shrubbery.
 Most sites are shaded and summer temperatures reach up to 95 degrees.
 Each site is equipped with a table and campfire ring with grill.
 Accessible vault toilets are provided, but drinking water is not available.
 Visitors must bring their own water and remove their trash from the campground.
-Standard rate is $23/night as of May 2015.
+Standard rate is $25/night as of March 2017.

 Rose Valley Campground in Ojai is located at an elevation of 3,450 feet.
 It is open year-round.
 There are nine campsites located in a single loop, each with tables, BBQ grills, and/or fire rings.
 There is one vault toilet in the campground and another across from the lake.
 Drinking water is not available, so be sure to bring your own.
 No reservations taken; first come, first served.
 Adventure Pass is required to be displayed on car ($5/day or $30/year).
 Half a mile hike gets you to the Rose Valley Falls.
 Directions: Take Highway 33 north from Ojai 14.7 miles to mile marker 25.84.
 Turn right at the Rose Valley Road turnoff and follow the paved road for 3.1 miles.
 Turn right again at the Rose Valley sign and drive 0.6 miles into the campground.